esaitsky/BMIN503_Final_Project/README.md

 -	Analyzed N=112 patient samples https://www.cbioportal.org/study/clinicalData?id=prad_broad
 -	Used PCA, Bootstrapping, Linear Model, Random Forest, Lasso preferred predictors
 -	Hypothesis that TMRPSS2 can be used to predict aggressivness of disease was proven false

+Main Finding
+-	Takeaway: TMPRSS2-ERG Fusion Status cannot be used to predict aggressiveness of disease, as defined by the composite score comprised of FGA Status, TBM, and GleaScore.

+Two other files within Evan's Repo
+-	MBMI 5030_Final Project.html
+-	MBMI 5030_Final Project.qmd
+-	Pull has also been completed